Kristify/docs/docs/GettingStarted/installation.md

 ---

-After the installation is done, you still need to setup a few things:
+After the installation is done, you still need to set up a few things:

 1. Setup physical stuff *(description below)*
 2. Configuration *(See [docs](https://kristify.madefor.cc/d_configuration/))*